 What is Worse- Smoking by Man or Woman?

 Smoking by both the man and woman affect pregnancy and delivery in an adverse manner.
-Infertility ratio in both men and women doubles up if they are smokers.
+The infertility ratio in both men and women doubles up if they are smokers.
 Dr. Bhutani laments that even treatments like IVF may not be fully successful in overcoming the damages done by smoking.

 Following are the adverse effects of smoking in men: